phinehasz/ChordJS/README.md

 ![Image of a A Chord](http://chords.einaregilsson.com/A.png?p=x02220&f=--123-&s=3 "A Chord")
 ![Image of a A Chord](http://chords.einaregilsson.com/A_5.png?p=577655&f=134211&s=3 "A bar Chord")

-There is a small example website at [http://chords.einaregilsson.com](http://chords.einaregilsson.com) where you can try different chords and see how they are constructed for the original library.
+There is a small example at test.html.

 To use chords.js you can simply convert the url format of the parent library into markup as follows: